 Recycling is one of the best ways to have a positive impact on the world in which we live.
 This has become even more relevant in today’s ‘throwaway’ society where electronic gadgets are quickly discarded when newer, more attractive products come to market.

-As the leader in payment services and a global manufacturer of electronic products, Ingenico, a Worldline brand, has a key role to play in controlling the environmental impact of the payment chain.
+As the leader in payment services and a global manufacturer of electronic products, Ingenico has a key role to play in controlling the environmental impact of the payment chain.

 Disposing of end-of-life equipment in the correct manner is clearly essential, but it is also important because these unwanted items contain many valuable and recyclable materials, such as copper, gold, silver, plastic and ferrous metal, that can be used to manufacture new products.
 Obtaining and recycling materials from e-waste limits the need to mine them from the earth and conserves natural resources, while also saving energy and reducing greenhouse gas emissions.

-Our CSR Trust 2025 program was established in 2020, setting out strong ambitions for the manufacturing and recycling of payment terminals in a series of eco-design commitments, which include the collection and recycling of electronic waste.
+Ingenico’s environmental program sets out strong ambitions for the manufacturing and recycling of payment terminals in a series of eco-design commitments, which include the collection and recycling of electronic waste.
 The program forms part of our pledge to a circular economy, helping to reduce pollution and save natural resources.
 This includes the undertaking to supply our full product range in 100% recycled packaging by 2025.

 Ingenico has well established solutions in place to responsibly recycle the electronic waste from payment terminals and this strategy is already yielding encouraging results.